 The interbank rate is used by banks to settle transactions between themselves, such as when one bank needs to pay another bank in a different currency.
 These rates are typically quoted with a bid-ask spread, which represents the difference between the price at which banks are willing to buy and sell currencies.
 The bid price is the price at which a bank is willing to buy a currency, while the asking price is the price at which it’s willing to sell the currency.

-How are interbank exchange rates determined?
+How IBR rates are determined?

-Interbank exchange rates are determined by supply and demand in the foreign exchange market.
+Interbank Rates are determined by supply and demand in the foreign exchange market.
 Banks with excess currencies will offer them for sale, while banks that need those currencies will buy them.
 The exchange rate at which these transactions occur is determined by the market, based on the supply and demand for each currency.

 Many factors can affect the supply and demand for currencies in the foreign exchange market.
 These include factors such as economic data, central bank policies, political events, and natural disasters, among others.
 Changes in any of these factors can cause fluctuations in exchange rates.

-Why do interbank exchange rates matter?
+Why do IBR Rates matter?

 Interbank exchange rates are important because they affect the value of currencies for businesses and individuals who need to exchange money across different countries.
 For example, if you’re a business that needs to pay a supplier in another country, you’ll need to exchange your local currency for the currency of the country where your supplier is located.
 The exchange rate you receive will determine how much of your local currency you need to exchange to pay your supplier.